kristiankyvik/kristiankyvik.com/content/posts/distractions-in-the-quest-for-impact.md

 - Teams worry more about having "enough things to work on" versus ensuring they are "working on the right thing"
 - There is a over-fixation on the optics around initiatives and feature launches are prematurely judged as successes
 - Many more...

-I wonder why it's so easy to fall into this trap.
-I also wonder how some can avoid this pitfall.
-More on this later.